ConservationInternational/trends.earth/docs/source/for_developers/development.rst

 Editing vector layer templates
 _________________________________

-Trends.Earth allow users to digitize new vector features to delineate areas of special interest.
+Trends.Earth allows users to digitize new vector features to delineate areas of special interest.

 For now only "false positive/negative" layers are supported, but more